Humaira-Hossain/trivia/README.md

 # Simple Trivia Program

-Project made as Python and API practice.
+Project made for practice with Python, APIs, and unit tests.

 This CLI quiz app queries https://the-trivia-api.com/ to get all questions, options, and answers.
 It does not require an access key.